spider-107124046-1/main_devops/Documentation.md

 - All final images run on alpine-based containers for a totally minimal setup.
 - Health checks are defined for each container.
 - Networking is done such that the database container (and the backend API container) is never directly exposed to the internet.
-- `restart: always` is mentioned for each container so accidental downtimes are avoided.
+- `restart: always` is mentioned for each container so accidental downtimes are avoided. ("Resiliency")
 - Build stage is separated from the final image to reduce bloat.

 #### Nginx